AudriusButkevicius/hotsdraft-overlay/README.md

 off screenshots being fed from a directory.
 There are a few debug flags left in detection code to display subrectangles produced screenshot slicing code.

 If you are working on developing a new layout, I suggest you switch to a ScreenshotCanvas, uncomment the line in `runner.py` redirecting application flow into `run_in_layout_build_mode`.
 Pressing `F8` in that mode reloads the file with the layout code and re-renders it.

+## Known issues

+1. Heroes with portraits with little features (lookin at you Malthael) sometimes fail to be detected
+2. As of 2020-03-19, [hotsdraft.com](http://hotsdraft.com) does not include Deathwing
+3. False-positive detections which should be addressed by item 6 in "Things that I think are worth working on"

 ## Things that I think are worth working on